Eat Well, Live Well: Part 1

 The close of one year and the beginning of another often sees many of us setting New Year resolutions to better ourselves and the world around us.
 However, unreachable goals and unrealistic expectations cause so many to go uncompleted every year and, with the year we’ve just had, we don’t need resolutions letting us down too!

 At Eversfield Organic, we believe that small changes can make a big difference to the kind of life we live.
 It’s no secret that we’re big supporters of food being the source of life’s enjoyment – we aren’t joking when we say enjoy food, enjoy life.

 With this in mind, we’ve complied a few simple changes you can make to your daily lifestyle to benefit both yourself and your surroundings this New Year.
-Our Eat Well, Live Well three-part blog series starts with the basics; nutrition and balance.
+Our Eat Well, Live Well four-part blog series starts with the basics; nutrition and balance.